Use of Te Reo Māori in exams

 Due to the time it takes for translation and verification, there is likely to be some delay in the work being returned to the examiner.
 It could take longer for results to be released to you.

-Full regulations are available from the Assessed Work In Māori Policy (PDF, 172KB)
+Full regulations are available from the Assessing Work Submitted in Māori Policy (PDF, 172KB)